Chart Color Schemes

 Gray is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis, Gray's population was around 3,387 as of August 2025.
-This reflected an increase of 245 people, representing a growth of 7.8% since the 2021 Census which reported a population of 3,142 people.
-The change was inferred from the estimated resident population of 3,387 from the ABS as of June 2024 and address validation since the Census date.
-This level of population equated to a density ratio of 2,258 persons per square kilometer, which was above the average seen across national locations assessed by AreaSearch.
-Gray's growth of 7.8% since census positioned it within 0.8 percentage points of the national average of 8.6%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 50.4% of overall population gains during recent periods, driving primary population growth for the area.
+Gray's population was approximately 3,387 as of November 2025.
+This figure represents an increase of 245 people since the 2021 Census, which reported a population of 3,142 people.
+The growth is inferred from the estimated resident population of 3,387 in June 2024 and address validation since the Census date.
+This results in a density ratio of 2,258 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Gray's population growth rate of 7.8% since the census is within 1.1 percentage points of the national average of 8.9%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 50.4% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applied growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Looking ahead, an above median population growth is projected for statistical areas across the nation, with Gray expected to expand by 687 persons to 2041 based on the latest population numbers, representing a total increase of 20.3% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking ahead, above median population growth is projected for statistical areas across the nation.
+Gray's population is expected to expand by 687 persons to 2041, reflecting an increase of 20.3% over the 17-year period.

 Frequently Asked Questions - Population